OCA/stock-logistics-warehouse/stock_inventory_preparation_filter/README.rst

 It also allows to make an inventory based on scanned products, adding a line with product code and quantity.

+Also, if "All Products" or "Selected Categories" options chosen, then you can select between importing:
+* All products.
+* Only products with Stock.

 Usage
 =====